amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

      45
 ```

-Let's check the subtrees height recursively:
+Let's check the height of the subtree recursively:
 - `40` descendants:
-  - Left subtree `35` has a height of 1, while right subtree `60` has a height of 2.
+  - Left subtree `35` has a height of 1, while right subtree `60` has a height of `2`.
 The difference is one so: **Balanced**!
 - `60` descendants:
-  - Left subtree `50` has a height of 2, while the right subtree (none) has a height of 0.
-The difference between 2 and 0 is more than one, so: **NOT balanced**!
+  - Left subtree `50` has a height of `2`, while the right subtree (none) has a height of `0`.
+The difference between `2` and `0` is more than one, so: **NOT balanced**!

 Hopefully, now you can calculate balanced and unbalanced trees.

 What can we do when we find an unbalanced tree?
 We do rotations!

 If we take the same tree as before and move `50` to the place of `60` we get the following:
 ```